BreadstickoSaurus/documentation/project-document.md

 ### Stan Vandamme

+This project went very smoothly overall.
+The team size was appropriate, and both Ryan and I had the expertise needed to complete our respective parts.
+When dividing the work, simply asked each other, “Can I do this part?”
+This ensured that we both worked on areas we were interested in.
+Ryan took on the backend and semantic search, while I focused on the frontend development and Docker setup.

+To maintain progress, we met every Thursday on campus and worked together for at least half a day.
+At the end of each session, we decided whether the remaining tasks for the day could be completed remotely.
+I found I was slightly more productive on campus compared to working from home, so I chose to do most of my work there during project week.
+Ryan, on the other hand, preferred to work remotely when possible, as avoiding the commute saved him a lot of time.
+Since we worked on separate parts of the project the small amount of communication that was needed could easily be done over Discord.

+Communication within the team and with the client went smoothly.
+Ryan and I could easily discuss our progress and challenges in person or via Discord.
+We also maintained regular communication with the client, meeting at least once a week during our Wednesday class.
+For any additional or urgent questions, we used email and Teams.

+We required help from the teachers only once, when I encountered an issue with the Docker file for the backend.
+I reached out to Mr. De Smet during one of the SAD lab sessions, and he was able to resolve the problem.
+It definitely would have taken us significantly longer to solve this problem on our own, so I thank Mr. De Smet for his help.

+Throughout the project, my skills in Vue.js improved significantly.
+I also gained valuable experience working with Docker Compose and Docker files.
+Using Docker in a real project environment helped me appreciate how much time and effort it can save.
+Once the Docker setup was complete, I could easily redeploy the entire stack or wipe and reseed the database with a single command.
+This streamlined both development and testing.

+Looking back, one improvement I would make is to prioritize creating the Docker and database seeding scripts earlier.
+Having these tools available from the start would have simplified testing during development.

 ## Analysis
-First, we created multiple text files where we have written down our understanding of the project and requirements.
+First, we created multiple text files where we wrote down our understanding of the project and requirements.
 Then we created a database schema to have something to show the client and get feedback.
 After some questions about UI and certain features, we created a clickable wireframe.
-Otherwise, we have not created any other schemas.
+Other than these two, we did not make any other schemas.

 ## Final Deliverable
 - A git (lab or hub) repository that the client can access
   - https://gitlab.ti.howest.be/ti/2024-2025/s5/project-iv/projecten/project-01
   - https://github.com/BreadstickoSaurus/CollectionPlatform
-    - When using the nested projects please check if you are on the main branch, it can be you are on a certain commit branch(dont know how to fix)
+    - When using the nested projects please check if you are on the main branch, you could be on a certain commit branch (dont know how to fix)
 - A zip file with the source code, emailed to the client
 - The final presentation
 - A video showing the application